 September 1990 saw the formation of the first year 'round congregation of 14 people and services were held in the cottage.This milestone resulted from the efforts of the Rev. Jack Chamblin and Sam Ames.
 Sam served as Sr. Warden for 25 years!

 The following year, removable walls were constructed by Steve Haberdash allowing open-air church in the summer and walled-in services in the winter.
 Since then we have offered year 'round services with visiting clergy conduction worship from June through September.
-From October through May, St. Simon's Vicar, the Rev. Marni J. Schneider, leads the congregation in worship on Sundays and Holy Days.
+For the last ten years, from October through May, the Rev. Marni J. Schneider, led the congregation in worship.

 We hope you will find a church home here and join YOUR history to ours!